Churches in Colchester: St Botolph's

 The current church building was dedicated in 1837.
 It is built in the style of the old Norman building, with semicircular arches and Norman ornamentation and was designed by William Mason of Ipswich.
 The Church was nearly destroyed by fire in the 1943 air raids.
 It had its own team of fire watchers which dealt with several incendiary bombs.

 Garrison Church

 Built in Military Road in 1855 to hold services for soldiers going to the Crimean War, this large Grade II* listed timber church has space for a congregation of 500.
-It is now the Russian Orthodox Church. of St. John the Wonderworker.
+It is now the Romanian Orthodox Church of St. John the Wonderworker.

 St James the Less

 This Roman Catholic Church of St James the Less and St Helen in Priory Street was designed by JJ Scoles, built in 1837 and enlarged in 1909–10.
 It is a Norman revival building with an apsidal chancel.

 St John the Evangelist

 The Church of St John the Evangelist Colchester was built in 1863 by Arthur Blomfield in the Decorated style.
 It is principally of red brick with yellow and blue brick and stone window tracery.
 It consists of a chancel and nave surmounted by a small bellcot at the west end.
 The chancel and its fittings and part of the nave were built with money collected in memory of J.T.
 Round.
 It has a boarded and tiled roof.
-In the late 1960s and into the 1970s, the modern housing estate of St John’s was built and a further estate of Highwoods was developed in the 1980s.
+In the late 1960s and into the 1970s, the modern housing estate of St John's was built and a further estate of Highwoods was developed in the 1980s.
 From 1980 under the leadership of Rev Brian Nicholson, the numbers of the congregation steadily grew.
 Mainly through the generous giving from the church family, the church was significantly extended in 1987.
-Following continuing growth in church membership, St Luke’s was planted, meeting weekly in the community centre on Highwoods.
-In 2012 the church undertook a million pound plus building project, replacing our old pre-fab church hall with a new multi purpose Community Centre.
+Following continuing growth in church membership, St Luke's was planted, meeting weekly in the community centre on Highwoods.
+In 2012 the church undertook a million pound plus building project, replacing the old pre-fab church hall with a new multi purpose Community Centre.